clemsonciti/workshop-palmetto/_episodes/03-palmetto_structure.md

 - "Learning about different phases on the cluster"
 - "whatsfree script"
 keypoints:
-- "Palmetto contains more than 2000 interconected compute nodes"
+- "Palmetto contains more than 2000 interconnected compute nodes"
 - "A phase is a group of compute nodes that have the same architecture (CPUs, RAM, GPUs)"
 - "A specialized login node runs the SSH server"
 ---